svlentink/www/lent.ink/projects/life-planner/README.md

 Splits uitdenken en uitwerken. (design phase)
 Verander je aanpak van diep naar breed.
 Als ik aan een bepaalde taak moet beginnen, vooral de creatieve dingen, new environment. novelty ffect https://en.wikipedia.org/wiki/Novelty_effect?utm_campaign=Werk%20Slim&utm_medium=email&utm_source=Revue%20newsletter

+beat your future self,
+work from calendar, not todolist there will always be more to do, work on timeblocks and give your all in it, dont leave when you are 'done'